sitewaerts/cordova-plugin-document-viewer/README.md

 folder before starting the viewer.
 You may use the onClose callback to cleanup the temp dir when the viewer is closed.

-Viewer features like "Save as" or Send EMail" are configurable at runtime.
+Viewer features like "Save as" or "Send via EMail" are configurable at runtime.

 Labels for buttons (i18n) are configurable at runtime.